February 11, 2020

 These statements are true for standard PCM consulting.

-This section builds upon the methods of over-sampling and delta modulation.
+The next section builds upon the methods of over-sampling and delta modulation.
 It also introduces a third tool: noise shaping.

 Noise shaping pushes a large portion of the quantization noise energy into the higher frequency bands while keeping the desired signal energy in the lower frequency bands.
 The system can then low-pass filter the output.
 This yields a high energy signal and low quantization noise—that is, a high SNQR.